Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/01/the-wildebyte-arcades-have-started/index.md

 They are **short books** (roughly half the size of a normal novel) containing a mix of genres: realistic, science-fiction and fantasy.
 Though mostly aimed at children and young adults, it was written for all audiences.
 That means the stories contain more complex elements and there is no "dumbing down".

 {{% remark %}}
 I _really_ tried to make this series about light-hearted, silly adventures.
 But to me, stories are simply at their strongest and most interesting when they are _about something_.
-A perfect story is a mix of tense action, emotions, and interesting ideas---which cover up the fact that they subconsciuosly make you wonder about topics like "what is freedom?"
+A perfect story is a mix of tense action, emotions, and interesting ideas---which cover up the fact that they subconsciously make you wonder about topics like "what is freedom?"
 {{% /remark %}}

 This **first book** obviously provides the first introduction.
 What the world of Ludra is like, why Wildebyte is there, and---as the title implies---that they must finish some broken or empty game to complete a mission.